NorESMhub/NorESM/doc/data/cmip6_data.rst

 **Advantages:**

-- Homogenized and standardized outputs
+- Homogenized and standardized outputs (including variable names)
-- Same variable name
 - Same experiments

 | **All data is public available:**